🧬

 Are Tollers good family dogs?

-Yes, they are affectionate and playful, but they require active families who can provide plenty of exercise.
+Yes, they are affectionate and loyal, but they require significant physical and mental stimulation.

 Do they shed a lot?